ynashed/bionemo-fw-ea/docs/bionemo/bionemo-fw-for-model-training-fw.md

 | MolMIM                | 128 Tokens (SMILES)              | Representation Learning, Structure Prediction, Molecule Generation, Guided molecular generation (see ./notebooks/cma_es_guided_molecular_optimization_molmim.ipynb) |

 To enable support for longer sequences, customize configuration parameters to allow sequence lengths, assuming the user has the computational resources to support expansion.
 Taking ProtT5nv as example, several different configuration options are available in the _.yaml_ file.
 Under `examples/protein/prott5nv/conf/` the `base_config.yaml` file is the basis for production-level work.
-More information about how to use checkpoints can be found in the [Quickstart Guide](./quickstart-fw.md) and in the [Save-Restore Connectors](#save-restore-connectors) section below.
+More information about how to use checkpoints can be found in the [Save-Restore Connectors](#save-restore-connectors) section below.

 ### Save-Restore Connectors